Wuling Hongguang

 The Wuling Hongguang (五菱宏光 (Wǔlíng hóngguāng)) is a compact MPV produced since September 2010 by SAIC-GM-Wuling.
-Between 2013 and 2017, it was marketed as Chevrolet Enjoy in India by GM India.
+Between 2013 and 2017, it was marketed as the Chevrolet Enjoy in India by GM India.

 First generation (2010)

-The first generation Wuling Hongguang or Wuling Hongguang S compact MPV was launched in 2010, and several variants have spawned using the same platform including the Wuling Hongguang S1, Wuling Hongguang S3, Wuling Rongguang, and Wuling Rongguang V. It was reported that the Hongguang was the best selling vehicle in China during the first four months of 2014.
+The first generation Wuling Hongguang compact MPV was launched in 2010, and several variants have been launched using the same platform including the Wuling Hongguang S1, Wuling Hongguang S3, Wuling Rongguang, and Wuling Rongguang V. It was reported that the Hongguang was the best selling vehicle in China during the first four months of 2014.

-In 2013, the Chevrolet Enjoy contains 80% Indian parts.
+In 2013, the Chevrolet Enjoy contained 80% Indian parts.